audhee/Signalburn/README.md

-# Arohan - Emergency Response App for the Elderly care
+# Arohan - Emergency Response App for the Elderly care...

 Arohan is a mobile application designed to provide immediate assistance to elderly individuals during medical emergencies.
 Built with **React Native**, **Expo**, and **FastAPI**, it focuses on speed, accessibility, and reliability, ensuring that help is just a tap away.